-This new course for students starting in September 2019 concentrates on the knowledge, skills and techniques found in real-life medical science situations.
+This course concentrates on the knowledge, skills and techniques found in real-life medical science situations.
 It includes research, practical work and problem-solving and will build on scientific skills and knowledge of key ideas in Biology and Chemistry.

 In addition to students being assessed via external examination, they will build a portfolio of work which will comprise a mixture of project work, practical assessment and individual research.

-Applied Human Biology can be studied alongside a range of A Levels or other BTEC Level 3 courses.
-It complements the skills needed in A Level Chemistry and goes well with Health & Social Care and Sport/PE.
+Applied Human Biology can be studied alongside a range of A Levels or other BTEC Level 3 courses and particularly complements Health & Social Care and Sport/PE.

 This BTEC Extended Certificate is equivalent to one A Level in any of the separate Science subjects and can be used in the same way: